The contract period is one of the most critical provisions in any agreement because it determines the length of your business engagement.

 Your employees interact with your customers and clients daily.
 They may be able to offer unique insight on how to improve your processes or your relationships with your partners.

-Sounds like a lot of work, and without a lawyer or a repository of legal contracts, it often is.
+Sounds like a lot of work, right?
+And without a lawyer or a repository of legal contracts, it often is.

 Keeping an attorney on retainer isn’t cost-effective for most small businesses, but you can charge a contract lawyer hourly to review previously made documents to ensure they protect you and your clients appropriately.